jjacobhw/Health-Dashboard/README.md

 model="llama3.2:3b"  # Change to your preferred model
 ```

-## Troubleshooting

-### Ollama Connection Issues
-- Ensure Ollama is running: `ollama serve`
-- Check the URL is correct
-- Verify the model is downloaded: `ollama list`

-### File Upload Errors
-- Check file format is supported
-- Ensure file isn't corrupted
-- Try converting to .txt for testing

-## Limitations

-- Analysis quality depends on input detail
-- Works best with structured food diaries
-- Requires local Ollama installation
-- Does not replace professional nutritional advice

-## Privacy

-- All processing happens locally
-- No data is sent to external servers
-- ChromaDB stores data in memory only
-- Analysis history is session-based

-## Contributing

-Feel free to fork and enhance:
-- Add more food categories
-- Improve categorization algorithms
-- Enhance the UI/UX
-- Add meal planning features
-- Implement calorie tracking

 ## License

 This project is open-source and available for personal and educational use.

 ## Disclaimer

-This tool provides general nutritional information and should not replace professional medical or nutritional advice.
+This tool provides general nutritional information and should not be used as a substitute for professional medical or nutritional advice.
 Always consult with qualified healthcare providers for personalized dietary recommendations.

 ## Support